 "And the containment ward?"

-Daphne's eyebrows knitted together, she looked puzzled.
-"What caused that though?"
+Daphne's eyebrows knitted together.
+She looked puzzled.
+"What caused it though?"

 "Your reaction.
 I mean, you've never lost control like that before.
 Have you?"

 He thought back to what happened the moment he'd realized he couldn't escape from the containment ward.

 "I… I don't know.
 You're right.
 I don't know what happened.
 It just felt like I was trapped.
 It felt like the walls were closing in on me.
 I felt powerless.
 I've never reacted like that.
 Not even in Azkaban or while at the Dursleys."
 He shivered.
 "I couldn't even breathe properly.
 It wasn't a good feeling."
 He looked at his feet, and continued in a whisper.
 "The closest I ever felt like that was when I was at Hogwarts, before they locked me away."